NashTech-Labs/download-git-repo-as-zip/README.md

 This Python script helps you get the GitHub repository as Zip Archive

-In this tech hub, the python code downloads the github repository(private/public) content (for a particular repo) as a zip archive.
+In this tech hub, the python code downloads the github repository(private/public) content (for a particular repo) as a zip archive(repo.zip).

 ## Steps for Execution